 The immune system is an incredibly complex and utterly vital system for our survival.
 Several different systems and cell types work together throughout the body to fight off pathogens and clear up dead cells.
-It’s important to eat healthy and exercise regularly to help our defence system to be on check.
+It’s important to eat healthy and exercise regularly to help our defence system.

 While we all have an immune system, most of us don’t really understand how complex and vital it is to our wellbeing.
 It keeps us healthy and allows us to continue with our lives.
 The immune system is made up of special organs, cells and chemicals that fight infection, called microbes.
 The main parts of the immune system that actively fight infection are: white blood cells, antibodies, the complement system, the lymphatic system, the spleen, the thymus, and the bone marrow (1).

 This complex system keeps a record of every microbe it’s defeated, in types of white blood cells, B- and T-lymphocytes, known as memory cells.
 This record ensures that the immune system can recognise and destroy the microbe quickly if it enters the body again, before it can multiply and make you feel sick.
 Some infections, like the flu and the common cold, have to be fought many times because the virus can mutate and these different strains can cause the same kind of illness.
 Catching a cold or flu from one virus does not give you immunity against the others.

 1. White blood cells are the key players in your immune system.
 They are made in your bone marrow and are part of the lymphatic system.
 They move through blood and tissue throughout your body, looking for microbes such as bacteria, viruses, parasites and fungi.
 When they find them, they launch an immune attack.
 White blood cells include lymphocytes such as B-cells, T-cells and natural killer cells and many other types of immune cells.